Our FAQs have moved!

 7. To download the data, click on the fifth icon from the right and select ‘Export to Excel’.

-• For a multimedia learning module on Refinitiv Workspace check out our Learn with Baker Library Refinitiv Workspace Introduction.
+• For a multimedia learning module on LSEG Workspace check out our Learn with Baker Library LSEG Workspace Introduction.

 Capital IQ is also good for downloading a time series: